microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing2.md

 is set to false.
 You can change the behavior to display a determinate ring that fills in based on the value you provide, using the `IsIndeterminate` property.

+You can also replace the built-in animation shown by the ProgressRing with a custom one, using the `DeterminateSource` and `IndeterminateSource` properties.

 # Examples

 The following examples show how to use the `IsIndeterminate` property to change the mode of